ejinnis/ThinkPad-X1Y3-Monterey/README.md

-# OpenCore for macOS Monetery on ThinkPad X1 Yoga 3 (2018)
+# OpenCore for macOS Monterey on ThinkPad X1 Yoga 3 (2018)
 A complete OpenCore folder for hackintoshing the Lenovo ThinkPad X1 Yoga Gen 3 (2018) with Monterey (specifically Model 20LF).
 Based on OpenCore 0.8.5
 ![](https://i.imgur.com/Zjjm45P.png)